GLOBE CEO STUDY 2014

 What CEO Behaviors generally lead to success?

 The second GLOBE objective was to determine the extent to which CEO leadership behavior leads to effective TMT teams and organizational success across the participating societies.
 The GLOBE executive leadership behaviors were created at two levels: 6 global leadership behaviors and 21 primary leadership behaviors that combine to make the six global leadership behaviors.
+(Leadership behaviors for this study are found in Appendix B of the 2014 book and reproduced here).
 A few of the findings include the following: Among the six global dimensions of CEO leadership behavior, Charismatic leadership behavior is consistently the most impactful leadership behavior regarding TMT Dedication and Firm Performance.
 CEO Team-Oriented behavior is the next most important global leadership behavior followed by Humane-Oriented leadership.
 Participative leadership is moderately related to TMT Dedication but not Firm Performance.
 Autonomous and Self-Protective leadership are generally ineffective.

 Table 11.2 below shows how each of the significant primary leader behaviors impact Top Management Team Dedication (TMT Dedication) and Firm Competitive Performance.
 For example, notice that all six of the primary dimensions of Charismatic leadership are important—in particular, the most influential primary behaviors are visionary, inspirational, integrity, and performance-oriented leadership.
 Perhaps unexpectedly, administrative competence also proved to be quite significant in impacting both TMT Dedication and Firm Performance.

 What are some distinctions between the high-performing CEOs (i.e., superior), and underperforming CEOs (i.e., inferior)?